-Interviewer: Would a public defender be appointed to defend a vehicular homicide?
+Interviewer: Would a public defender be appointed to defend a vehicular homicide charge?

 Paul Cramm: Absolutely, they would.
 Anytime a defendant is facing incarceration, whether in the county jail or in prison, if a possible outcome of the charge is prison, that person is entitled to counsel regardless of their financial position.

-Those drivers are always entitled to representation by appointed counsel or by public defender’s office.
+Those drivers are always entitled to representation by appointed counsel or by the public defender’s office.

 While Highly Qualified, Public Defenders Carry Heavy Caseloads That Limit the Time They Can Devote to Each Case

 Interviewer: What’s the difference between a private attorney and a public defender and what are the advantages or disadvantages?

 Paul Cramm: Well, I’ve said repeatedly and I mean it from the bottom of my heart, I think the lawyers at the 10th Judicial District Public Defender’s Office here in Johnson County, Kansas are outstanding lawyers.
 I think they do a phenomenal job with their cases.

 I think that most of the lawyers in our public defender’s office would be the first ones to tell you that the biggest disadvantage to working in that office is the caseload.
 Those lawyers have very little control over their caseload and they are assigned extremely serious cases for folks that cannot afford counsel.

 The majority of these lawyers in the public defender’s office will tell you that they wish they had half the caseload so they could spend twice as much time on each file.